§ 904. Cultivator license

 (B) The strain and variety of cannabis contained.

-(D) A “produced on” date reflecting the date that the cultivator finished producing the cannabis.
+(D) A “harvested on” date reflecting the date the cultivator harvested the cannabis and

 (E) Appropriate warnings as prescribed by the Board in rule.